 If you are looking to create a list of almost anything, this is a place to the lookout.
 It is one of the best crowdsourcing communities enabling people to create lists on any given topic.
 Say, you want to create a list of the best SEO articles of all time, you could do so.
 And people will have a look at the same, vote anyone on your list up or down and could also share it on their own website.

 A very fine concept that allows you to organize things based on the “tree” method.
 This is likeable, for its visual interface and how it shows the physical links between various ideas.

 You could organize all that you have collected in your own way.
 Your collection of web pages could be turned into pearls in your account.
 Based on your interest, you could organize your pearls into pearl trees.
 You could also use the pearl trees from other users’ to enrich your account.
 Pearl-trees Teams is a feature encourages social/collaborative curation where various users could engage.

-It is an efficient content curation tool enabling to build content using social media.
+It is an efficient content curation tool enabling to build of content using social media.
 UK’s Guardian newspaper has adopted this as a storytelling tool.
 Reputed brands like HP and General Electric are now using it as a tool to curate and publish.